petermp79/coding-challenges/README.md

     I had the subscription, but unable to access them afterward for adding to this repo after I ended the subscription.

-- geekstogeeks.com - Another good coding test solution resource is this website.
+- geekstogeeks.com - A good coding test solution resource is this website.
 You can find solutions to almost any coding test problems on this website.
 The site also offers plenty of articles on programming subjects that could be helpful in refreshing your skillsets.

 - I found this course "50 popular coding interview problems" on udemy.com to be very helpful.
   I got it for only $9.90 when it was on-sale.
 Maybe, you should get it for training.
-I dont think you need to spend more than that to feed the companies/people who are doing nothing productive but trying to get rich on this stupid culture.
+I dont think you need to spend more than that to feed the companies/people who are doing nothing productive but trying to get rich on this stupid coding challenge culture.

 I hope the collection of coding tests and solutions in the repo will be helpful to you in your job interviews.